Muneerali199/thunder/Security.md

 Follow password best practices, such as using strong, unique passwords for each account.
 Regularly update your dependencies to the latest versions.
 Acknowledgements
 We appreciate contributions from the community and researchers who help us improve the security of Thunder.
-Thank you for keeping the platform secure for everyone!
+Thank you for keeping the platform secure for everyone